Proven-Paradox/shaper-system/Handbook.md

 #### Flight
 Your maneuverability allows you to overcome gravity, be it through magical power, transmuting wings for yourself, equipping and successfully piloting a jetpack, or similar means of propulsion.
 You gain the Flight property.
 This Talent makes the [Hover](#hover) and [Slow Fall](#slow-fall) Utilities redundant.
 If you previously took the Hover Utility, you lose it but regain the 2 XP spent.
-Likewise, if you previously took the Slow Fall Utility, you lost it but regain the 4 XP spent.
+Likewise, if you previously took the Slow Fall Utility, you lose it but regain the 4 XP spent.

 #### Healing Hands
 You are an expert healer.
 When you use an Ability with the [Healing] tag, you may gain one of the following benefits: